 - Add-in ideas: olive oil, butter, milk, buttermilk, heavy cream, coconut milk, almond milk, salt, pepper, sour cream, chives, Parmesan cheese.

-For cubed baked potatoes:
+For cubed potatoes:

 - Begin with cubed potatoes of your choice.
 You can also use baby potatoes or fingerling potatoes with this cooking time.
 With less mass to work through, you can cook for less time.
 These are great for use in other recipes (soups, stews, hash browns), as a side dish, or pre-cooking for roasting throughout the week with your choice of fat and seasonings.
 Find some awesome potato salads here.